nodeschool/madrid/firstgathering.md

 A quick show of hands told us that almost all attendees had followed the instructions: everyone had their laptops, all but a handful of people had Node.js installed, and just 20~30 had not installed the tutorials.

+A sore point was diversity: women were below 10% of attendees, and almost everyone were Spanish-born and in the 30~40 age range.
+I would have liked to have more women show up, more people of different nationalities (including Europeans, South Americans and Africans which make up the majority of foreigners in Spain), and more young or old people.
+But you can only do so much.

+> Reach out to women, student and foreign communities.
+> Diversity is essential in a healthy community.

 ### Facilities